 Researching your potential prospects is a pivotal part of this process.
 Once you have your ideal customer profile you need to find out if your lead fits it.
-It’s best to start with researching the goals and objectives of the company to get an idea of what exactly they are looking for and how you can be of value to them.
-Finding out their pain points will help as you can firstly see if you and your product can actually help them, and you can then prove your value to the customer when it does come time to contact them.
+It’s best to start with researching the goals and objectives of the company.
+This can give you an idea of what they are looking for and how you can be of value to them.
+Finding out their pain points will help.
+You can see if you and your product can actually help them.
+You can then prove your value to the customer when it does come time to contact them.

 One of the best ways to research your prospects is through social media.
 Twitter is a good platform to find out the interests of your prospect and what’s important to them.
 Commenting, favouriting, and retweeting will show a mutual interest in these topics and connect with your prospect on a personal level.
 It’s also a good way to share other content that you think the prospect may find beneficial, thereby demonstrating yourself as someone who has the needs of your prospect in mind, rather than someone who is merely pushing their own agenda.